 At the end of weeks 2 and 4, there will be an exam covering the previous two weeks' material.
-These exams will become available on Monday at 8:00 AM (Beijing Time) and due by Monday 11:59 AM (Beijing Time).
 The problems on the exams will be similar to the ones given on the quizzes and on homework, so make sure you thoroughly understand all assignments before beginning each exam.
-At the end of week 5, there will be a cumulative final exam which will open on Friday at 8:00 AM (Beijing Time) of Week 5 and is due by Friday at 11:59 AM (Beijing Time).
+At the end of week 5, there will be a cumulative final exam.

 All exams will be graded based on accuracy.
 Similar to the quizzes, you will work out each problem on printer paper and upload to Moodle as a single PDF.
-While taking the test, you are allowed to consult your textbook and the class notes, but you are not allowed to use any other outside source.
 Be sure to provide thorough justification of each solution so that partial credit can be applied if necessary.
 Failure to justify each answer appropriately will result in no credit.
+Exam 1 and Exam 2 will become available at the end of the week (Sunday night) and you will have 24 hours to take it.
+The Final Exam will open on Thursday night of Week 5 and is due by Friday night.
+For each exam you will be limited to 2.5 hours to complete it and upload your solution.
+Please note that your screen will be locked and you will not be able to access outside resources while taking the exams.